TrumpChainDev/docs/consumer-tutorials/deploying-smart-contract-on-fusenet.md

 **Step 4:**

-Once compiled you should see a tick mark next to the compiler and we are good to deploy the contract into Eramnet.
+Once compiled you should see a tick mark next to the compiler and we are good to deploy the contract into TrumpChainnet.
 Please click on **“Deploy and run transaction”** below the compiler option.
 Select **“Injected Web3”** from the drop down of Environment and adjust the gas value and click on **“Deploy”.** You should confirm the transaction on your Metamask and wait for the transaction to be confirmed on-chain.

 ![](../.gitbook/assets/4%20%2810%29.png)